-Violations of the Anti-Bribery Provisions can lead to substantial fines for business entities and imprisonment of up to five years and fines of up to \$100,000 for individuals.
+Violations of the Anti-bribery Provisions can lead to substantial fines for business entities and imprisonment of up to five years and fines of up to \$100,000 for individuals.

-Parties Subject to the Anti-Bribery Provisions
+B. Parties Subject to the Anti-bribery Provisions

 Enforcement of the FCPA has traditionally focused on foreign activities of U.S.-based companies.
 With the globalization of the business community, however, the U.S. Government has sought to enforce the FCPA against foreign companies as well.
-Certainly not every company and individual around the world is subject to the FCPA, but the DOJ and SEC's positions about which companies and individuals are subject to the FCPA may be surprising to non-U.S. companies.
-Below we review the various categories of individuals and entities subject to the Anti-Bribery Provisions and provide examples of how a non-U.S.
+Certainly not every company and individual around the world is subject to the FCPA, but the DOJ and SEC's positions about which companies and individuals are subject to the FCPA may be surprising to Japanese companies.
+Below we review the various categories of individuals and entities subject to the Anti-bribery Provisions and provide examples of how a Japanese company might come within its reach.